 Investors Buy Bitcoin and Ether Again

 Another difference compared with 2017 is there are many more crypto-investment products in the market.
-While the US authorities keep refusing to enable Exchange-Traded Funds (ETFs), the situation is better in Europe.
+While the US authorities are refusing to enable Exchange-Traded Funds (ETFs), the situation is better in Europe.
 Here you can buy Bitcoin and other cryptos through several types of securities.
 Like Exchange Traded Notes (ETNs), certificates, warrants.

 We list some solutions right away.
 But first, we mention two stories that explain why it is useful to know the alternatives.